2025 Kasaï Province Ebola outbreak: Response

-The DRC health health ministry informed the World Health Organization of suspected Ebola cases on 1 September.
+The DRC health ministry informed the World Health Organization of suspected Ebola cases on 1 September.
 The DRC health ministry then declared an outbreak of Zaire ebolavirus (EBOV) on 4 September after the first samples were taken and confirmed by the National Institute of Biomedical Research in the capital Kinshasa.
 A Rapid Response Team of the health authorities in the DRC were joined by World Health Organization (WHO) experts and deployed to Kasai Province by that same day.
 The WHO ordered the release of 2,000 doses of Ebola vaccines that had been placed on standby in Kinshasa to vaccinate contacts and health workers.

 On 5 September, authorities in Mweka Territory imposed a suspension of classes and graduation ceremonies and the closure of weekly markets.
 On 8 September the provincial governor announced Bulape health zone had been put under confinement with checkpoints erected to restrict movement in and out.
-The first Ebola treatment center was set up by the DRC health health ministry, with support from WHO and Doctors Without Borders (MSF), in the compound of Bulape General Reference Hospital with the first patients admitted and mAb114 administered on September 9.
+The first Ebola treatment center was set up by the DRC health ministry, with support from WHO and Doctors Without Borders (MSF), in the compound of Bulape General Reference Hospital with the first patients admitted and mAb114 administered on September 9.
 A UN peacekeeping helicopter delivered Ebola vaccines to Bulape on 12 September.
 The first shipment of the 400 doses of Ebola vaccines were handed out to those most at risk in Bulape on 14 September.